Troppo (TV series)

 Troppo is an Australian television crime drama series starring Thomas Jane and Nicole Chamoun.
 The first season premiered on ABC TV on 27 February 2022.
-The show's second season premiered on 5 July 2024 on ABC TV and iview, with Amazon Prime and Freevee both airing it from 25 July 2024.
+The show's second season premiered on 5 July 2024 on ABC TV and iview, with Amazon Prime Video and Amazon Freevee both airing it from 25 July 2024.

 Premise

 Troppo is based on the best-selling novel Crimson Lake by Candice Fox, in which a former police officer helps a private investigator look for a missing man in Far North Queensland.